embrace-io/embrace-docs/docs/best-practices/sampling.md

 ---
-title: To Sample Or Not To Sample
+title: Limiting Traffic in Embrace
 description: Recommendations and best practices around Sampling in the Embrace SDK
 sidebar_position: 5
 ---

-# To Sample Or Not To Sample
+# Limiting Traffic in Embrace

 Developers familiar with observability may wish to sample their telemetry from the Embrace SDKs.
 As a practice, sampling makes sense in traditional monitoring: